 Now that I have the Rift, here’s how I think the primary VR systems compare.

-- HTC Vive has the best tracking for the headset and its motion controllers.
-It currently has the widest variety of games not just in quantity but also quality.
+4. HTC Vive has the best tracking for the headset and its motion controllers.
+As 2017, it has the widest variety of games.
 Many of its games use roomscale VR and use VR in ways that are different from those on the Samsung Gear VR, Playstation VR or Oculus Rift.
 On the other hand, many of the games are indie games with lower production values, which might not appeal to some users.
-Nonetheless, if you want the best VR quality, there is currently nothing better than the Vive, in my opinion.
+Nonetheless, if you want the best VR tracking quality over the widest area, there is currently nothing better than the Vive, in my opinion.

-- Oculus Rift’s tracking system is not as good as that of the HTC Vive, but comes close to it, and the difference in tracking capability may narrow further when a second sensor is added with Oculus Touch.
+5. Oculus Rift’s tracking system is now about as good as that of the HTC Vive but covers a smaller area (still roomscale).
 The Rift’s key strength is its software.
 They are generally more polished that those of the Vive, and thanks to Facebook’s $500 million investment in software, users can be assured of a supply of high quality games.
-Most importantly, when Touch is released, its software library will expand to include almost all of the Vive games.
+With the release of Touch, .